 As previously mentioned, the property is of Victorian origin, but was completely refurbished some years ago making the house much easier to maintain and enjoy.
 In our opinion, the house now offers the perfect combination of having both the character and proportions of a Victorian home whilst providing bright and stylish accommodation which is always in such demand.

 On the ground floor: A useful entrance porch/hallway gives access to the large dual aspect sitting/dining room.
 The room has 2 fireplaces (one blocked off, one open and working) and a feature bay window with stylish wooden shutters.
 A staircase leads to the first floor and a further door leads to the cellar.
 The kitchen enjoys views over the rear gardens and has been fitted with a range of contemporary units, worktop services and integrated appliances.
 A side door leads out to the gardens.
+The whole of the ground floor has recently fitted engineered oak flooring.

-At basement level: The cellar has been fully converted, tanked out and with underfloor heating It has natural light and a fire exit window making it suitable for use as a 3rd bedroom or most likely a large home office.
+At basement level: The cellar has been fully converted, tanked out and with underfloor heating it has natural light and a fire exit window making it suitable for use as a 3rd bedroom or most likely a large home office.
 There is a separate utility room which offers lots of appliance space and a toilet and sink.

 The rear gardens are simply stunning and afford a very good degree of privacy and seclusion.
-Laid extensively to lawn with wide planted borders, pond, vegetable plot and greenhouse, The gardens also include a large timber shed and a further brick outbuilding which has power connected making it suitable for anyone wanting to convert it to a studio or additional home office space.
+Laid extensively to lawn with wide planted borders, pond, vegetable plot and greenhouse.
+The gardens also include a large timber shed and a further brick outbuilding which has power connected making it suitable for anyone wanting to convert it to a studio or additional home office space.

 Agents note: Additional permit parking is available within the street.
 As is typical with houses of this era, a pedestrian right of way exists to the rear of the house in favour of neighbouring properties, but is rarely used.